- Hydrocortisone belongs to a class of drugs that help to lower inflammation in the body.

 Results

-After applying hydrocortisone cream, you should expect to see less redness and swelling, and an overall decrease in the size of your pimples and blemishes.
+After applying hydrocortisone cream for 1 week, you should expect to see an improvement in your skin with reduced redness, swelling and irritation and an overall decrease in the size of your inflamed blemishes.

 Side Effects and Interactions